-- To ensure equality of provision for pupils with special educational needs (SEN) and disability - To take into account legislation related to SEN and Disabilities, including part 3 of the Children and Families Act 2014, The SEN Code of Practice 2014, The Special Educational Needs and Disability Regulations 2014, The Special Educational Needs (Personal Budgets and Direct Payments) Regulations, Section 49, The Order setting out transitional arrangements, Section 137, Equality Act 2010, The Mental Capacity Act 2005, Keeping Children Safe in Education 2016, Supporting pupils at school with medical conditions 2014 - To provide full access for all pupils to a broad and balanced curriculum

-- To ensure that the needs of pupils with SEN are identified, assessed, planned for and regularly reviewed to improve outcomes - To enable pupils with SEN to achieve their potential - To ensure parents / carers are fully engaged in decision making - To take into account the views, wishes and feelings of pupils - To provide advice and support for all staff working with pupils with SEN - To provide detailed information about the arrangements for identifying, assessing and making provision for pupils with SEN
+- To ensure equality of provision for pupils with special educational needs (SEN) and disability - To take into account legislation related to SEN and Disabilities, including part 3 of the Children and Families Act 2014, The SEN Code of Practice 2014, The Special Educational Needs and Disability Regulations 2014, The Special Educational Needs (Personal Budgets and Direct Payments) Regulations, Section 49, The Order setting out transitional arrangements, Section 137, Equality Act 2010, The Mental Capacity Act 2005, Keeping Children Safe in Education September 2021, Supporting pupils at school with medical conditions 2017, Working together to keep safeguard children 2018 - To provide full access for all pupils to a broad and balanced curriculum - To ensure that the needs of pupils with SEND are identified, assessed, planned for and regularly reviewed to improve outcomes - To enable pupils with SEND to achieve their potential - To ensure parents / carers are fully engaged in decision making - To take into account the views, wishes and feelings of pupils and give them a voice - To provide advice and support for all staff working with pupils with SEND - To provide detailed information about the arrangements for identifying, assessing and making provision for pupils with SEND accordance with national legislation, including the Equality Act 2010.
+This includes pupils with any level of SEND (See Christ Church CE School Admissions Policy).